bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol v0.3 - Myths and Monsters**
 - [ ] **Active Goals - Mar 30 Sprint**
 	- [ ] **Content**
-		- [ ] enemy coins don't light up properly when hovered with a power (probably because they are ALWAYS flashing purple - we just need to change the case so taht flashing white for hover power takes precedence)
 		- [ ] Freeze nerf - do not recharge if frozen
 			- [ ] don't retract frozen coins as part of signaling this
 		- [ ] Add monsters to map.